ZoeLeBlanc/static_site_workshop/README.md

 - Version control (if you use git)
 - No clunky CMS (get to edit content directly)
-- Portability (you can easily take your content with you)
+- Portability (you can easily take your content with you in a sustainable way)

 Overall, recommend if you have: